 Coastal rug ideas for a dining room

 I went to a model home in Ponte Vedra, Florida in the Nocatee neighborhood and fell in love with this dining room!
 I created an entire post about this Coastal Chic Home.
 The one thing I get the most questions about is the rug in this dining room.
+Especially the beautiful rug under the coastal dining room chairs.

 I love the way this designer created a beach style dining room with a driftwood table and a few muted blue colors.